Transocean Ltd. Announces Fourth Quarter and Full Year 2020 Earnings Release Date

 STEINHAUSEN, Switzerland, Feb.
-05, 2021 (GLOBE NEWSWIRE) -- Transocean Ltd. (NYSE: RIG) announced today that it will report earnings for the fourth quarter and full year of 2020, on Monday, February 22, 2021, following the close of trading on the NYSE.
+05, 2021 (GLOBE NEWSWIRE) -- Transocean Ltd. (: RIG) announced today that it will report earnings for the fourth quarter and full year of 2020, on Monday, February 22, 2021, following the close of trading on the .

 The company will conduct a teleconference to discuss the results starting at 9 a.m.
 EST, 3 p.m.
 CET, on Tuesday, February 23, 2021.
 Individuals who wish to participate should dial +1 323-794-2588 and refer to conference code 3168985 approximately 10 minutes prior to the scheduled start time.